 HIVEOPOLIS at the EIC Summit and R&I Week 2024

-HIVEOPOLIS will be presented at the European Innovation Council Summit 2024 and the Research & Innovation week from 18 to 21 March, 2024.
+HIVEOPOLIS was presented at the European Innovation Council Summit 2024 and the Research & Innovation week from 18 to 21 March, 2024.

 Find more information HERE.